marciolm/EspComLoRa/Readme.md

-#Ultra Low Cost LoRa Gateway with ESP8266 modules
+#Ultra Low Cost LoRa Gateway with ESP8266 module
 =================================================

 This project was based on the work of professor Congduc Pham's "Low Cost LoRa Gateway" project, available in https://github.com/CongducPham/LowCostLoRaGw